pyhor/cinema-mgmt-system-2020/README.md

 * **Full-Stack Foundations:** Gained hands-on experience connecting a **PHP** backend to a **MySQL** database to handle dynamic data.
 * **System Architecture:** Learned how to plan a logical user flow, from registration and login to the final ticket booking confirmation.
 * **Data Integrity:** Implemented basic form validation and learned how to structure relational database tables for efficient storage.
-* **Technical Documentation:** Developed the ability to translate complex code into readable manuals, as seen in the [**DOKUMENTASI HOR PEI YU.pdf**](https://github.com/pyhor/form5-cinema-management-system/blob/main/DOKUMENTASI%20HOR%20PEI%20YU.pdf).
+* **Technical Documentation:** Developed the ability to translate complex code into readable manuals, as seen in the [**System Documentation (PDF)**](./MANUAL%20PENGGUNA%20SISTEM%20PENGURUSAN%20PEMBELIAN%20TIKET%20WAYANG%20PYH%20CINEMA%20(HOR%20PEI%20YU).pdf) | Detailed step-by-step guide, database schema, and system architecture.
 * **Problem Solving:** Debugged real-world scenarios, such as ensuring seat availability updates correctly after a successful booking.
 * **User Interface Design:** Created intuitive and responsive interfaces using **HTML, CSS, and JavaScript**, ensuring smooth interactions for customers during movie browsing, login, registration, and ticket booking.